TextUsBiz/slate/source/index.html.md

 To verify the signature:

-1. Parse the request body to retrieve the top-level `timestamp` field.
-2. Extract the signature from the header.
+1. Extract the signature from the header.
-3. Prepare the signed payload.
-This is achieved by combining the timestamp, a `.` character, and the request body.
+2. Prepare the signed payload.
+The signed body is the request body.
-4. Determine the expected signature value.
-Compute a HMAC with the SHA256 hash function, using your webhook's signing secret as the key and the signed payload string as the message.
+3. Determine the expected signature value.
+Compute a HMAC with the SHA256 hash function, using your webhook's signing secret as the key and the request body string as the message.
-5. Compare your computed signature with the value included in the `X-TextUs-Signature` field.
+4. Compare your computed signature with the value included in the `X-TextUs-Signature` field.
 If they match then you can be sure the request is authentic.
-In other words, `OpenSSL::HMAC.digest(OpenSSL::Digest.new('sha256'), secret_key, timestamp + '.' + request_body) == X-TextUs-Signature`
+In other words, `OpenSSL::HMAC.digest(OpenSSL::Digest.new('sha256'), secret_key, request_body) == X-TextUs-Signature`

 ## Testing the API